icl-utk-edu/testsweeper/INSTALL.md

 By default Testsweeper is set to install into `/opt/slate/`.
 If you wish to change this, CMake needs to be told where to install the Testsweeper library.
-You can do this by defining CMAKE_INSTALL_PREFIX variable in via the CMake command line:
+You can do this by defining CMAKE_INSTALL_PREFIX variable via the CMake command line:

     # Assuming the working dir is still /my/testsweeper/dir/build